cshuptrine/nyckle-website-new/_posts/2021-10-19-local-development-and-testing-of-nuget-packages.md

 date: 2021-10-19
 title: Local Development and Validation of Nuget Packages
 author: george
-summary: Learnings from setting up a local development workflow for developing and validating nuget packages
+description: Learnings from setting up a local development workflow for developing and validating nuget packages
 ---

 *Why is an ML company talking about nuget instead of PyTorch or transformers?
 Because we are C# nerds and because production ML is a [whole lot more](https://www.nyckel.com/blog/ml-too-hard-for-software-developers/) than training a model.
 You shouldn't need to know anything about PyTorch, tensors, or GPUs to use ML.
 More on that in this [short video](https://www.youtube.com/watch?v=BzawKd_7WDY).*